trustoverip/WP0010-toip-foundation-whitepaper/docs/trust/credentials.md

-In the era before digital networks—when relationships and business interactions were all managed face-to-face—we had evolved a simple, universal, decentralized mechanism for achieving trust.
+In the era before digital networks — when relationships and business interactions were all managed face-to-face—we had evolved a simple, universal, decentralized mechanism for achieving trust.
 We used **credentials** of all kinds.

 ![creds](../images/inperson_cred.png)